Planets and asteroids: what the Earth was formed from

 New theories of the composition of the earth

-Scientists from Arizona State University (ASU) have prepared an article in which they outlined a new rationale for the hypothesis of an unthinkable catastrophe from the distant past of the Earth, during which the Moon appeared.
+Scientists from Arizona State University (ASU) have prepared a paper that outlines a new justification for the hypothesis of an unimaginable catastrophe from the distant past of the Earth, during which the Moon appeared.

 It is assumed that more thanthe dense, but smaller planet Theia.
 The piece that broke away from the Earth or Theia became the Moon, and the remnants of Theia scattered through space or plunged deep into the Earth, as researchers from the United States are trying to prove.

-The theory of the impact of the appearance of the moon is not new, asand the idea of the appearance within our planet of large regions with a low shear rate - two giant anomalies inside the mantle on the surface of the Earth's outer core.
+The theory of the impact formation of the Moon is not new, asand the idea of the appearance of large low shear regions within our planet - two giant anomalies within the mantle on the surface of the Earth's outer core.

 But these are only hypotheses for which there is nodirect evidence.
 Scientists from Arizona State University are confident that their new calculations have significantly added weight to the hypothesis of the alien origin of anomalies in the Earth's mantle.